ethanstoner/humanlike-typer/README_WINDOWS.md

 **[Download v1.1.1 from Releases →](https://github.com/ethanstoner/humanlike-typer/releases/latest)**

-Get the latest stable version - includes both the `.ahk` script and compiled `.exe` file!
+Get the latest stable version with the `.ahk` script.
+You can compile it to `.exe` if desired (instructions below).

 ---